 Parents who plan on bringing along their kids will be happy to know that there will be arts and craft activity areas called KidZone.
 Here families can learn from experts and make their crafts in groups of like-minded individuals.

 Las Vegas has an extensive and varied array of events scheduled for second half of 2016.
 Such variety is helping Sin City regain its footing and re-establish itself as the entertainment capital of the world.
 Variables like online gaming began impacting Vegas back in 2012 and have driven revenues down ever since.
-With groundbreaking graphics, cutting-edge designs, and a huge lineup of commercially-
+With groundbreaking graphics, cutting-edge designs, and a huge lineup of commercially-licensed casino games created by the likes of Marvel and DC, Las Vegas casinos suffered because they were unable to keep up with the manner in which their digital counterparts released innovations.

 With Nevada’s gaming giants bound by the perils of being a land-based operator, they have instead started to look at offering huge events, conventions and expos as the perfect way to counter their decreasing profits – and it’s worked wonders.
 Vegas businesses have now expanded their reach and in so, have attracted new target markets to the city – people who would’ve never previously visited Sin City.